Lucerne Valley, CA Demographics

 A map of Lucerne Valley's Population by Race

-Of the 1,611 places in California, Lucerne Valley is the 644th most populous.
+Lucerne Valley is ranked the 619th most populous place in California, out of 1,618 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Lucerne Valley was ranked the 644th most populous place in the 2020 Census.

 Lucerne Valley's White Population